Research

 How do I choose a cloud eCommerce platform?

-When evaluating options, consider factors such aspricing, features, scalability, security, and the platform's ability to meet your specific requirements.
+When evaluating options, consider factors such as pricing, features, scalability, security, and the platform's ability to meet your specific requirements.
 Popular platforms include Shopify, Magento, WooCommerce, and Salesforce Commerce Cloud.

 Conclusion